SyncfusionExamples/asp-net-core-theme-switcher/README.md

 # Theme Switch

-This resoisitory contains the sample that how to change the theme Statically or Dynamically in ASP.NET Core controls.
+This repository contains the sample that how to change the theme Statically or Dynamically in ASP.NET Core controls.

 ## Prerequisites